Menu

 Screen Size: 65” | Resolution: 4K | Panel Type: QLED | Refresh Rate: 144 Hz | Voice Assistant Integration: Bixby

 The little brother in Samsung’s 2024 QLED TV lineup, the QN90D performed well in our testing metrics.
 While we felt it didn’t match an OLED screen, the QN90D’s picture is accurate with solid brightness, colors and clear definition between objects and background.
-The QN90D features new technology for 2024, including picture and sound optimization tech like the NQ4 AI Gen2 Processor and Quantum Matrix Technology.
+It features picture and sound optimization tech like the NQ4 AI Gen2 Processor and Quantum Matrix Technology.

-Performing well in many metrics, this is a good TV.
+Performing well in many metrics, this is a solid TV.
 We gave high marks for its gaming features, but we did notice a bit of a motion blur while gaming with a PS5.
-Samsung’s Motion Xcelerator technology brings the refresh rate to 144 Hz, which is in the high-end range for TVs in this product category.
+Samsung’s Motion Xcelerator technology brings the refresh rate to 144 hertz, which is in the high-end range for TVs in this product category.

 The QN90D features the quality standard we expect from Samsung’s QLED line.
 For anybody looking to upgrade from an older model, the QN90D is a TV worth considering.